 The most important need for a healthy postpartum woman is education.
-Women and their partners have expressed their desire to learn competence in caring for their babies.4 Newborn care is the major education point, especially for first-time mothers.
+Women and their partners have expressed their desire to learn competence in caring for their babies (Gaboury et al., 2017).
+Newborn care is the major education point, especially for first-time mothers.
 These new moms need reassurance that they can care for their babies.
 This education must include basic newborn care such as bathing and circumcision care to more complex education such as when to call the doctor.
-Education should also include information about safe sleep practices and about shaken baby syndrome.
-There is a lot of information and it can be overwhelming.
+Education should also include safe sleep practices and shaken baby syndrome.
+There is much information, and it can be overwhelming.
 Giving resources for the woman to refer to at home may be useful.

 It is also important to teach the mom about self-care.
-The woman should be taught to rest when she can because sleep is difficult with a new baby.
-It is also important to teach the woman to walk in order to prevent VTE.
+The woman should be taught to rest because sleep is difficult with a new baby.
+It is also important to teach the woman to walk to prevent VTE.
 The nurse must teach the patient about the signs and symptoms of complications that can occur in the postpartum period.
 Maternal morbidity and mortality rates are too high in the United States.
-Over half of maternal deaths occur within the first year after childbirth and the most common causes of maternal mortality include5:
+Over half of maternal deaths occur within the first year after childbirth, and the most common causes of maternal mortality include:

 - cardiovascular and coronary conditions